When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping, and Warranty

 Leesa offers a 100-night sleep trial with your mattress purchase, and shipping is free to all 50 states.
-Your bed is further backed by a 10-year warranty.
+The bed is backed by a lifetime warranty.

 Best Mattress for Back Pain